 The agency is conducting the BOND project under the demonstration authority in section 234 of the Social Security Act.
 This demonstration project will test the effect of changing program rules for certain Social Security Disability Insurance Benefits beneficiaries.
 The BOND evaluation estimates the impact of the benefit offset and the benefits counseling on work activity, earnings, and continued receipt of Social Security Administration cash benefits.
 The project began in January 2011 and will end in September 2022.

-Under the current title II program rules, disability beneficiaries who complete their trial work period, and who subsequently engage in substantial gainful activity (SGA) in any month after their three month grace period and during the reentitlement period, have their benefits for that month suspended.
-For more information about the trial work period, see Programs Operations Manual System (POMS) DI 13010.035.
+Under the current title II program rules, disability beneficiaries who complete their trial work period, and who subsequently engage in substantial gainful activity (SGA) in any month after their three-month grace period and during the reentitlement period, have their benefits for that month suspended.
+For more information about the trial work period, see Program Operations Manual System (POMS) DI 13010.035.
 Beneficiaries in the BOND project, however, do not have their benefits suspended.
 Rather, their benefits are reduced $1.00 for every $2.00 earned over the BOND yearly amount.
 See POMS DI 60099.005.
 In addition, certain BOND participants receive enhanced benefits counseling.

 For detailed information on who is eligible to participate in the BOND project, information relating to the BOND yearly amount, and other pertinent information regarding the processing of BOND cases, see POMS DI 60099.000.

 ODAR will process BOND cases in accordance with the usual rules and regulations that govern hearing and review procedures in 20 CFR Parts 404 and 416, except as set forth in this provision.